We use cookies to improve your experience

 Why it's important: Understanding these dependencies helps you plan the order in which tasks should be done.

-Step 3: Construct a Critical Path Diagram
+Step 3: Construct a critical path diagram

-Step 4: Calculate Activity Durations
+Step 4: Calculate activity durations

 Using the forward pass technique, determine each task's earliest start and finish dates.
 This helps establish when each activity should start and finish to meet the project's deadline.